abitofhelp/servicelib/errors/README.md

 // The error will include the source file and line number err := errors.New(errors.InternalErrorCode, "Something went wrong")
 ```

+## Troubleshooting

+### Common Issues

+#### Issue 1

+Description of issue 1 and how to resolve it.

+#### Issue 2

+Description of issue 2 and how to resolve it.

+## Related Components

+- [Component 1](../errors1/README.md) - Description of how this errors relates to Component 1
+- [Component 2](../errors2/README.md) - Description of how this errors relates to Component 2

+## Contributing

+Contributions to this errors are welcome!
+Please see the [Contributing Guide](../CONTRIBUTING.md) for more information.

 ## License